 - Make an Official Report: Make an official report to document the incident.
 You must report the incident to the store staff immediately so they will have a record of the event.
 If your witnesses are still around, and willing, have them fill out the witness section of the report.
 Be clear and concise.
 Indicate what you feel was the cause of the injury and that you will be seeking medical attention.

 - Get Medical Attention and Contact a Lawyer: You are not obligated to take ice or anything else the store staff may give you to help your injury.
 But do inform them that you will consult with your doctor about what the appropriate course of action to take is.
 However, note that it is common knowledge and common sense that ice reduces swelling and helps injuries when applied immediately.
 Consider this general knowledge before turning down this type of assistance.
-It is also wise to ask the manager what the store’s policy is for handling these type of situations.
+It is also wise to ask the manager what the store’s policy is for handling these types of situations.
 Make sure you have the store’s contact information and preferably the manager’s card or direct information.
 Go see your doctor to see the extent of your injuries and seek treatment from them.
 With this understanding, contact a lawyer experienced in handling personal injuries.
 The lawyer will follow up with the appropriate parties, help you avoid taking settlements you should not take, help you avoid saying things that will hinder your case, and ensure you receive your just compensation.

 Premises Liability for Crimes Committed

 In certain cases, civil and criminal issues collide.
 Premises liability is one such case.